 Before introducing HB 406, we held an interested party meeting that included the Ohio News Media Association, among others, and we were met with no opposition.
-This is a common sense piece of legislation that will help protect those who, unfortunately, may be subject to violence in the course of their duties.
+This simple piece of legislation will help protect those who, unfortunately, may be subject to violence in the course of their duties.
+Just last year after the introduction of our bill, the forensic psychologist in the Jon Benet Ramsey murder, who had continued to work on other high-profile cases, was murdered.

+This legislation passed the House with a vote of 93-1 in March of this year.
 I'd be happy to answer any questions from the committee.